 I was unaware of the high sugar and phytic acid contents of these foods. so we quickly eliminated them.
 I began to read Ramiel Nagal’s Cure Tooth Decay book and learned a lot!!

-We introduced raw milk and cheese, fermented cod liver oil/butter oil blend, cell salts, milk kefir, bone broths which is hard to get him to drink, smoothies with cream/raw egg yolks/crushed egg shells/great lakes gelatin/trace mineral drops, butter from grassfed cows, free-range eggs, grass-fed/pastured meats and organ meats hidden in to meals.
+We introduced raw milk and cheese, high vitamin cod liver oil/butter oil blend, cell salts, homemade 24-hour milk kefir, bone broth which is hard to get him to drink, smoothies with cream/raw egg yolks/crushed egg shells/grassfed gelatin/trace mineral drops, butter from grassfed cows, free-range eggs, grass-fed/pastured meats and organ meats hidden in his meals.

 I cut out all fruit with the exception of 1 serving of berries or cooked granny smith apples in coconut oil (he was a very very big fruit eater).
 It only took about a week for him to get use to his new diet.